Nikhil-Vardhan1911/SmartEmail-Reply-Generator/README.md

   * Injects an **AI Reply** button into Gmail’s compose toolbar using a content script and `MutationObserver`.
   * Reads current email content via DOM selectors.
-  * Allows users to choose a tone (e.g., Professional, Friendly, Casual).
+  * Allows users to choose a tone (e.g., Professional, Friendly, Casual)
 * **Backend API**

   * Built with **Java** and **Spring Boot**.